 These bars are not on Amazon.
 Order directly through the 100 Senses website here (link gets you $15 off a $50 order).

-Habitat Botanicals is another good company with legit sustainability credentials.
-It was founded by two Canadian women who specifically wanted to make plastic-free, cruelty-free toiletries (and they still make all their products by hand).
+Long WKND is another good company with legit sustainability credentials.
+It was founded by two women in Canada who wanted to make plastic-free, cruelty-free toiletries.

-And Habitat recently became a part of Pela (of Pela Case compostable phone cases and Pela Vision compostable sunglasses) which is great because Pela is a certified B-Corp, the company is climate neutral, and a member of 1% For The Planet.
+This is definitely not bad news, as acquisitions go, because Pela is a certified B-Corp, is climate neutral, and is a member of 1% For The Planet.
 (Which are three great certifications – I love to support companies that put in the effort to live up to those high standards.)

-However… even though I love Habitat’s sustainability credentials, I wasn’t a big fan of their shampoo or conditioner.
+However… even though I love Long WKND’s sustainability credentials, I wasn’t a big fan of their shampoo or conditioner bars.

 Their conditioner bar had the opposite problem – it stayed hard as a rock no matter how long I tried to make it lather (both rubbing it between my hands, and directly into my hair).
 It hardly gave off anything conditioning and felt like it didn’t transfer any product to my hair.

 I do like their plastic-free lip balm, which is packaged in cardboard.
-And I’m curious about their deodorant, but I’m so happy with my refillable one from byHumankind that I’m just going to stick with that.
+And I’m curious about their deodorant (also in cardboard), but I’m so happy with my refillable deodorant from Bite that I’m just going to stick with that.

 Sustainability

-One unique thing about these bars is that Habitat says they’re biodegradable and compostable, and therefore safe to use in river and lakes – which could make this a good shampoo option for camping.
+One unique thing about these bars is that Long WKND says they’re biodegradable and compostable, and therefore safe to use in river and lakes – which could make this a good shampoo option for camping.

-Also, all Habitat Botanicals products are plastic-free, zero-waste and vegan, and the company is cruelty-free.
+Also, all Long WKND products are plastic-free, zero-waste and vegan, and the company is cruelty-free.

 Price & Shipping

-The shampoo and conditioner bars are normally $14 each (for 2.2-ounce bars), but subscribing gets you 20% off.
+Their shampoo and conditioner bars are normally $14 each (for 3-ounce bars), but subscribing gets you 10% off.

 Shampoo Bar Price Comparison Chart: